ValMobile/RealisticSurvival-Wiki/pages/Greatswords.md

 A greatsword is a bladed weapon with high damage, extended reach, and full area-of-effect (AOE) damage.
 It is unwieldy and has a slightly slower attack speed than regular swords.

-This page applies only to the default, pre-generated configuration of Realistic Survival.
-If you have customized the Spartan Weaponry items, the information listed here will not be consistent with your modified values.
+This page applies to the default, pre-generated configuration of the most recent version of Realistic Survival.
+If you have customized the Spartan Weaponry items or are using an older version of Realistic Survival, the information listed here may not be consistent with your values.

 The greatsword possesses the following weapon traits:
 - Reach I
-  - Allows player to hit mobs from a farther range
+  - Allows player to hit mobs up to 7 blocks away
 - Two-Handed II
-  - Applies Mining Fatigue III when any item is held in the offhand
+  - Applies Mining Fatigue IV for 0.5 seconds when any item is held in the offhand
-  - If the off-hand is empty the Greatsword swings at normal speed.
+  - If the off-hand is empty, the greatsword swings at normal speed.
 - Sweep III
-  - Deals full damage to multiple foes
+  - Deals 100% of base damage to multiple foes

 ## Variants